ShuklaHarshit0/VectroDesktopAssistant/README.md

 5.Wish you.

-_It is still basic.
+<i>It is still basic.
 I'll also post some versions of this.
-I can also make this a software application as a version later. _
+I can also make this a software application as a version later.</i>